jesse-kaufman/portfolio-site/src/content/projects/event-driven-camera-notifications/index.md

 - If the event type is "person", "known person", "pet", or "vehicle", a notification is sent to all devices
 - For "person" and "known person" events, an announcement is made on smart speakers in rooms where people are present
 - If the cameras recognize the person, the AI describe portion is skipped and "`[name]` spotted." is used as the description instead
+- The flow also has logic to check if the closest door was recently opened to silence alarms when the front door was open (or opened shortly after) when a person was detected
+- There are "person notification timers" for the front yard cameras as well as back yard cameras that are started when a person is detected
+  - If a person is detected in the same area (front or back yard) while the timers are running, notifications are silenced to prevent notification fatigue

 !["Do camera notification" subflow](do-camera-notification.jpg)